Click on a question to read the answer!

 Is admission to the program very competitive?

 Approximately twenty (20) students will be admitted yearly to the Surgical Technology class.
 The criteria that will be evaluated include: (1) academic record and GPA.
+For 2024, we had 34 qualified applicants to be considered for a class position for fall semester and 60 total applicants for consideration.

 Is the Surgical Technology program at VWCC accredited?